 collections – collection and container types¶

-Though this MicroPython-based library is available for use in CircuitPython, its functionality may change in the future, perhaps significantly.
+Though this MicroPython-based library may be available for use in some builds of CircuitPython, it is unsupported and its functionality may change in the future, perhaps significantly.
 As CircuitPython continues to develop, it may be changed to comply more closely with the corresponding standard Python library.
-You may need to change your code later if you rely on any non-standard functionality it currently provides.
+You will likely need to change your code later if you rely on any non-standard functionality it currently provides.

 This module implements advanced collection and container types to hold/accumulate various objects.

 Deques (double-ended queues) are a list-like container that support O(1) appends and pops from either side of the deque.
 New deques are created using the following arguments: